Queen of the Night

 Well-draining, airy soil with organic matter: cactus mix + compost.
 The soil must drain freely but retain some moisture.
 The roots are less adapted to severe drying than in desert cacti.

 Water when the top 2-3cm of soil is dry to the touch.
 Do not allow the soil to completely dry out for extended periods (unlike desert cacti).
-During the dormancy period, reduce watering by 50%.
-Fertilise monthly with a diluted cactus/succulent fertiliser during the growing season.
+In Malaysia, slightly reduce watering during extended rainy or cloudy spells so the roots stay airy.
+Fertilise monthly with a diluted cactus/succulent fertiliser while the plant is actively producing new growth and buds.

 💭 Still unsure?
 Stick your finger 2 cm into the soil.
 If it feels dry, water.
 If it's moist, wait.
 You'll get it right.